 Fundamentally, inclusively-designed environments are a statement about a community’s social values and every individual’s right to play.
 The goal of a redesigned Murphy-Oakley Park playground is to innovate equitable recreation experiences and provide quality outdoor play for people of all abilities that encourage both physical and social inclusion.

-The City of Asheville has planned listening sessions in early 2023 with focus groups to prioritize investments in improving the park’s play space.
-Following an open survey, playground design professionals will align design considerations and intentionally select inclusive elements that move beyond the minimum accessibility standards to create a truly meaningful play destination that values all forms of inherent differences Ashevillians possess as individuals.
+The City of Asheville held listening sessions in early 2023 with focus groups to prioritize investments in improving the park’s play space.
+Following an open survey, playground design professionals aligned design considerations and intentionally selected inclusive elements that move beyond the minimum accessibility standards to create a truly meaningful play destination that values all forms of inherent differences Ashevillians possess as individuals.

 Murphy-Oakley Community Center opened in the mid-1960s with a design similar to other centers opened during the decade in east, north, and west areas of Asheville.
 All housed fire stations, library branches, and multipurpose recreation rooms with separate entrances.
 About 10 years later, the Murphy-Oakley community had grown in size so the ballfield and playground at Oakley Elementary School was no longer adequate for the neighborhood’s needs.
 Leveraging federal community development funds, Asheville Parks & Recreation (APR) worked with residents to open a park in the late-1970s adjacent to the community center with a ballfield, tennis courts, playground, basketball court, picnic shelter, off-street parking, restrooms, and concession stand.